categorical/listenkey/README.md

-###`Alt` `F......n` `Ctrl`
+### `Alt` `F......n` `Ctrl`

-My `Logitech K345` keyboard has a `Fn` key.
+`Logitech K345` keyboard has a fat `Fn` key that I want to gouge out!
-The key makes itself look like a very important and successful key, by expanding its size and then placing itself in between the right `Alt` and `Ctrl` keys.
+It is in between the right `Alt` and `Ctrl` keys.
+It is triple sized and worthless.

 The assumed plan was to remap that `Fn` key to a missing right `Meta` key.
-This however, might not be possible as the `Fn` key is private to the keyboard (this external keyboard), i.e. it causes the keyboard to send altered scancodes when other keys are pressed, but does not send a scancode for itself.
+That however, might not be possible as the `Fn` key is private to the keyboard (this external keyboard), i.e. it causes the keyboard to send altered scancodes when other keys are pressed, but does not send a scancode for itself.

 This program, as a result, creates global keyboard hooks, but remains passive.
 It can be used to detect keyboard events, though: